 An interdisciplinary course providing a common academic experience for all first year students.
 Introduces students to college-level thinking in the arts and sciences.
 Emphasis on developing a community of learners with an appreciation for the arts and sciences and with the tools for academic success.
+NOTE: Withdrawal from this course is only allowed through student petition.

-INTD1200 Introduction to International Studies 3 s.h.
+INTD1200 Introduction to International Studies (also GEOG/POLS1200) 3 s.h.

 An overview of the major disciplines represented in the International Studies major.
 This course will also offer an introduction to contemporary global concerns through a study of current political, economic, and social issues.
 Discussion of important global issues will lead to a more critical analysis of news and an awareness of the responsibilities of national and international citizenship.
-(Goal 4 Catalog 0910+)
+Goal 4